braph-software/BRAPH-2/tutorials/developers/dev_panelfig/readme.md

 > . . . . .
 > ````
 >
-> ① containes the brain atlas to be visualized.
+> ① contains the brain atlas to be visualized.
 >
-> ② contains the evanescent handles for the spehres. ③ draws the spheres and creates the handles.
+> ② contains the evanescent handles for the spheres to represent the brain regions.
+>
+> ③ draws the spheres and creates the handles.
 >
 > ④ determines whether the shperes are shown.
 When it is set to `FALSE`, ⑤ sets all spheres already drawn to invisible.
 When it is set to `TRUE`, ⑥ triggers the update of the sphere dictionary containing the elements corresponding to each sphere.
 >